GBL (GBC1 and GBC2) Company in Mauritius

 It wasn’t long after joining the BEPS Inclusive Framework in November of 2016 that Mauritius started following through on its commitment.

-In the Budget Speech for 2018-2019, which was entitled “Pursuing our transformative journey,” the Mauritian Prime Minister Pravind Kumar Jugnauth announced that Mauritius would implement reforms in the financial sector as well as the business sector: To better comply with the BEPS Inclusive Framework, the prime minister declared that the Mauritian government would abolish the GBC2 license along with the Deemed Foreign Tax Credit, DFTC.
+In the Budget Speech (opens in a new tab) for 2018-2019, which was entitled “Pursuing our transformative journey,” Mauritian Prime Minister Pravind Kumar Jugnauth announced that Mauritius would implement reforms in the financial sector as well as the business sector: To better comply with the BEPS Inclusive Framework, the prime minister declared that the Mauritian government would abolish the GBC2 license along with the Deemed Foreign Tax Credit, DFTC.

 Pursuant to these announcements, the National Assembly passed the Finance (Miscellaneous Provisions) Act of 2018 on the 31st of July 2018.